Enhanced interrogation techniques: Central Intelligence Agency

 In December 2007, CIA director Michael Hayden stated that "of about 100 prisoners held to date in the CIA program, the enhanced techniques were used on about 30, and waterboarding used on just three."

 The report, "Experiments in Torture: Human Subject Research and Evidence of Experimentation in the 'Enhanced' Interrogation Program", published by the advocacy group Physicians for Human Rights, described personnel in the CIA's Office of Medical Services (OMS) performing research on the prisoners as the above techniques were used both serially and in combination.
 This report was based on previously classified documents made available by the Obama administration in 2010.

-According to ABC news in 2007, the CIA removed waterboarding from its list of acceptable interrogation techniques in 2006.
+According to ABC News in 2007, the CIA removed waterboarding from its list of acceptable interrogation techniques in 2006.
 ABC stated further that the last use of waterboarding was in 2003.

 Defense Intelligence Agency

 In 2003, the Defense Secretary Donald Rumsfeld's "Working Group" on interrogations requested that the DIA come up with prisoner interrogation techniques for the group's consideration.
-According to the 2008 U.S. Senate Armed Services Committee report on the treatment of detainees in U.S. custody, the DIA began drawing up the list of techniques with the help of its civilian employee, a former Guantanamo Interrogation Control Element (ICE) Chief David Becker.
+According to the 2008 Senate Armed Services Committee report on the treatment of detainees in US custody, the DIA began drawing up the list of techniques with the help of its civilian employee, a former Guantanamo Interrogation Control Element (ICE) Chief David Becker.
 Becker claimed that the Working Group members were particularly interested in aggressive methods and that he "was encouraged to talk about techniques that inflict pain."